Revisiting The Heisenberg Raison D'etre

 The English language is not a sufficient tool when it comes to describing how outrageous Tuesday was in terms of political turmoil in the U.S.

 The defining feature of markets in 2017 has been the disconnect between policy/geopolitical turmoil and market-based measures of volatility.
-We don't have a precise way to measure the former, but if we did I am absolutely certain that the y-axis would have needed to be modified at the close today in order to accommodate the spike.
+We don't have a precise way to measure the former, but if we did, I am absolutely certain that the y-axis would have needed to be modified at the close today in order to accommodate the spike.

 Again, you can read all about what happened on whatever site is your go-to for political coverage if you aren't up to speed.
 I'll talk more about that below, but first, I thought I'd update you on the other part of the equation - that is, on the extent to which markets have continued to ignore everything going on in D.C. on their way to adding dozens of "hasn't happened since" and "most/longest ever" moments to a list of such moments that was already pretty long.